medmes/terraform-ec2-keypair/README.md

 └── variables.tf # terraform variables.
 ```

-After pulling code You can to launch the demo by:
+After pulling code You can launch the demo by:
 ```
 terraform init
 terraform plan